 The federal government also argued that it was immune from liability under La.
 R.S.
 9:2795 (pdf), which grants limited immunity from liability to the owner of land that is dedicated for recreational use.
 To determine whether this immunity existed, the court recognized that it had to consider whether: (1) the land upon which the injury occurred was undeveloped, nonresidential, and rural or semi-rural; (2) the injury itself was the result of recreation that could be pursued in the “true outdoors”; and (3) the injury-causing instrumentality was of the type normally encountered in the “true outdoors.”
 The court, however, found a genuine factual dispute as to whether a power line is normally encountered in the “true outdoors.”

 Additionally, the federal government argued that it did not have a duty to warn or protect against Mr. Longino’s injury, because the low-hanging power line was an “open and obvious” danger.
 The court, however, found a genuine issue of material fact as to whether the danger from the power line was, in fact, open and obvious because, until Mr. Longino came in contact with the line, there was no way to know whether it was energized.

 Finally, the court found a genuine issue of material fact as to whether the low-hanging line was in the care, custody and control of the United States or of CLECO, the power provider and lessee of the land.

 Take-Away: Whether Louisiana federal courts have jurisdiction to hear general premises liability claims under the Federal Tort Claims Act or whether jurisdiction rests on the factual allegations of negligence of a federal employee remains unclear.

-This article was co-authored by John Garrett, an associate at Irwin Fritchie Urquhart & Moore LLC.
+This article was co-authored by Gretchen Fritchie, a 2013 summer associate at Irwin Fritchie Urquhart & Moore LLC.